-Malaysian rivals Mahathir and Anwar ally again amid turmoil
+Malaysian rivals Mahathir and Anwar ally again in bid to end crisis

 Anwar was Mahathir’s deputy and a rising political star when Mahathir was prime minister the first time, but they fell out over how to tackle the Asian financial crisis.

-Anwar was arrested and jailed in the late 1990s for sodomy and corruption, charges that he and his supporters denied, maintaining that they were aimed at ending his political career.
+Anwar was arrested and jailed in the late 1990s for sodomy and corruption, charges he says were politically motivated.

 As well as personal relationships, politics in Malaysia is shaped by a tangle of ethnic, religious and regional interests.
 Malaysia is more than half ethnic Malay, but has large ethnic Chinese, Indian and other minorities.